beast-lang/beast-dragon/README.md

 ```

 # News
+__27.04.2017__: Static functions with @ctime parameters implemented!
+They generate kinda messy code ("template" instances are not joined when provided with same arguments), but still, we have them!

 __21.04.2017__: We now should have fully working @ctime mirroring in both interpreter and cpp backends.

 __14.04.2017__: @ctime variables now work in runtime functions and are properly mirrored! (the subsystem has to be implemented for interpreter yet).
 See test/ctime/t_basicmirroring.